Image: Catherine Tough

 These certified Fair Trade wool slippers are given their zingy colours using eco-friendly dyes.
 The pure wool contains lanolin, which naturally repels odours, moisture and grime.
 Their double sole makes them extra comfortable, too.

 This style is called Woolpops, and that pop of colour on the natural rubber sole is achieved using food colouring!
-They’re available in various shades of grey wool and eight colour pop sole options.
+They’re available in various shades of grey wool and colour pop sole options.

 Many ethical slipper brands use traditional methods and artisan makers to produce their mules and booties, keeping old techniques alive and creating employment for local people.